Iahdab/FEND-PersonalBlog-Project1/README.md

   - **Clone In Terminal:**\
     ```git clone https://github.com/Iahdab/FEND-BlogPost-Project1.git```
     OR
-  - **Clone In VS code Command Palatte:**\
+  - **Clone In VS code Command Palette:**\
     ```>Git: Colne  https://github.com/Iahdab/FEND-BlogPost-Project1.git```
-  - ***NOTE: also you can fetch or Download as zip file.***
+  - ***NOTE: also you can fetch or Download it as a zip file.***

  ### RunningProject

- open index.html in browser
+ open index.html in a browser

 ## Deploying

 A great step to take with your finished project would be to deploy it!
-Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.
+Unfortunately it's a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.